 1. Identifying a claim to fact check:

-• Provocative hashtags on social media to influence public opinion in favour of or against a particular political leader form part of our fact checking, especially in the election year.
-Also claims intentionally put out to spread false news, spread hatred among the communities and provocative in nature are taken for fact checking.
+• Provocative hashtags on social media to influence public opinion in favour of or against a particular political leader form part of our fact checking, especially in the current election year — 2019.

-— We encourage our readers to send us messages and claims that may have raised their eyebrows and need to be fact-checked.
+• We encourage our readers to send us messages and claims that may have raised their eyebrows and need to be fact-checked.
 We have provided a contact form on every story for the purpose.
 In addition, we have an exclusive WhatsApp hotline number (7483881081) where readers can send us links to messages that are being shared on the social media.

-— We vet the claims and messages for their news value, impact on a larger number of people and the motive behind such claims.
-Highly sensitive and rumour-mongering social media messages require to be fact-checked immediately and here we ensure that a quick and timely research has been carried out to fact-check them.
+• We check all claims using the same standards, while highly sensitive and rumour-mongering social media messages require to be fact-checked immediately and here we ensure that a quick and timely research has been carried out to fact-check them.

 2. Primary source checking: